parsiya/parsiya.net/content/page/CheatSheet.markdown

 ### Set the Website Index to a Non-Root file in a Static Website on S3
 When setting up a static website in an S3 bucket, you need to specify an index and an error page.
-The index cannot be in a sub-directory but the error page can be.
+The index cannot be in a sub-directory but the error page can.
 Set the index to a non-existent file (e.g. `whatever.crap`) and set the error page to the actual index page.
+The browser will be redirected to the error
+page:

 * Source: https://stackoverflow.com/a/20273548

 If you are relying on error pages, this will mess with your site because every error will be redirected to the index.
-Another way is to set a meta redirect in the index file in the root directory and redirecting that page.
+Another way is to set a meta redirect in the index file in the root directory and redirect to that page.

 ### Use AWS CLI Without Credentials
 Use `--no-sign-request`.
 E.g., to list all items in a world-readable bucket: